MaplePHP/Log/README.md

-# MaplePHP - PSR 3 - Logger
+# MaplePHP - PSR-3 Logger
+PHP PSR-3 Logger library – your reliable companion for efficient logging in PHP applications.
+This library adheres to the PSR-3 standard, providing a seamless and standardized approach to logging messages across different components of your application.

 ### Stream/file handler